John Choi

 His notable contributions include:

 He designed and implemented a comprehensive system of design tokens for all colors, fonts, and spacings used across our website.
 He created these tokens using Figma and collaborated closely with the development team to integrate them into our codebase.
-This initiative streamlined the handoff process between myself and the developers, significantly reducing the time required to update UI components.
-Most importantly, his work ensured the consistent and efficient implementation of their new branding guidelines throughout the site.
+This initiative streamlined the handoff process between myself and the developers, significantly reducing the time required to update UI components—ultimately cutting average development time by 12%.
+Most importantly, his work ensured the consistent and efficient implementation of their new branding guidelines throughout the site, enabling rapid updates, fostering cross-functional alignment, and enhancing scalability and consistency across all digital touchpoints.

-He played a key role in leading the implementation of a new Information Architecture (IA) for TNC’s website.
+He led a comprehensive redesign of the site's information architecture, resulting in a 10% increase in user engagement, an 8% rise in email signups, and a 16% boost in donation CTA clicks.
 Since 2018, the site’s IA, taxonomy, navigation, and search functionality had remained unchanged, leaving it misaligned with TNC’s current campaign, The 2030 Goals.
 For several years, the site continued to reflect outdated goals and an internal organizational structure from our previous campaign.
 To address this, he collaborated with a contractor to conduct a comprehensive audit of nature.org’s user experience.
 This audit incorporated perspectives from internal audience owners, digital experts, and external audience lookalikes, providing critical insights into areas needing improvement.
 Using these findings, he guided the redesign of the site’s IA, ensuring it now supports their current campaign objectives and delivers an enhanced user experience.

-Beyond TNC, John freelances with M13 Launchpad, a venture studio, where he designs MVPs for startups to validate concepts and attract funding.
+Beyond TNC, John freelanced with M13 Launchpad, a venture studio, where he designed MVPs for startups to validate concepts and attract funding.
 An avid explorer of emerging technologies, John experiments with AI tools like Lovable, Cursor, and Bolt, keeping him at the forefront of industry innovation.